frankgpoon/fsb/README.md

 ## To Do

-- Add rich responses for phones and other devices with screens (basically done)

 - Give more personality

     - Work on fallback to be smoother

-    - Build lines with arrays of sentences expressing something separate. (somewhat done)

-- Migrate to Google Cloud for that sweet $700 credit baby

 ## Future Work

 - Answer checking (may be hard)

-- Collect limited user data and keep a history of tested sets by user for faster set retrieval/more personalized experience
+- Collect limited user data and keep a history of tested sets by user for faster set retrieval/more personalized experience (somewhat done)